Shipbuilding

 Netherlands – Rechtbank Oost‑Brabant Fines Employer €75,000 For Fatal Shipyard Fall Under Arbowet Article 32

-A Dutch court has imposed a €75,000 criminal fine on an employer following a fatal workplace fall, citing systemic failures in risk assessment and collective safety measures.
-This ruling reinforces that employers bear ultimate responsibility for site-specific safety protocols and collective protection, even when third-party supervisors or personal protective equipment are present.
+A Dutch court has imposed a criminal fine on an employer following a fatal workplace accident, citing systemic failures in risk assessment and collective safety measures.
+This ruling reinforces that employers bear ultimate responsibility for site-specific safety protocols and collective protection, regardless of third-party supervision or the availability of personal protective equipment.

 OECD Peer Review of the United Kingdom Shipbuilding Industry